nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### List all projects in the catalogue `listprojects`

-List all projects currently in the project catalogue
+List all projects currently in the project catalogue.

 Format: `listprojects`
 - Lists all projects if there are projects in the catalogue